 The diversity of Singapore is so rich and specific that you might feel you have to pay close attention not to miss out on something along the way.
-That is how I came across a villa not far from the Orchard Road that looked like it was emerging from the foundation of the high glassy modern building.
+That is how I came across a villa not far from Orchard Road that looked like emerging from the foundation of a high modern building.

-Some streets are “decorated” with colonial style heritage buildings, while just around the corner you might find lush greenery, small tropical park area, and then – the skyscrapers!
+Some streets are adorned with colonial style heritage buildings while just around the corner you might find lush greenery, small tropical park area, and then – the skyscrapers.

 When going around the city you would have to notice various districts.
 Even though different in style and size, they still stand harmoniously side by side.

-Next to the Central Business District you will come across the Raffles Place, another business area, all built in white.
-In that strange February light, while the sky was covered in white and grey clouds, there was a strange reflection coming from this district making it even more shiny.
+Next to the Central Business District you will come across the Raffles Place, another business area all built in white.
+In that strange February light, while the sky was covered with white and grey clouds, there was a strange reflection coming from this district making it even more shiny.

-If you are interested in British heritage in general, there are few buildings in Singapore you can visit, the house where Sir Thomas Stanford Raffles actually lived, the old Parliament building and the Raffles Villa.
-Try not to miss the last one, since there you will find the popular, colonial styled Long Bar.
+If you are interested in British heritage in general, there are a few buildings in Singapore you can visit: the house where Sir Thomas Stanford Raffles lived (more about Sir Raffles in the blog about Merlion Singapore), the old Parliament building, and the Raffles Villa.
+Try not to miss the last one, since there you will find the popular colonial-styled – Long Bar.

-It deservedly bears its name since it stretches from the ground floor – where you will come across a courtyard with chairs and tables, a fountain and a local girl dressed in an evening gown, singing old Western hits – across the first floor and along the vast terrace.
+It deservedly bears its name since it stretches from the ground floor – where you will come across a courtyard with chairs and tables, fountain, and local girl dressed in an evening gown, singing old Western hits – over the first floor, and along the vast terrace.

 And yet, after this small excursion into the past, if you continue strolling around the center, you will stumble upon another even older tradition.

-The place with mixture of fast food scents, strangely shaped vegetables, but also souvenirs’ stands, clothes of not so good quality, imitations of famous brands’ products.
-If you come at dusk, you will witness the area coming to life like a bee hive!
-This is where I have found postcards and souvenirs with Merlion embedded to every possible item – from belts and lighters to key rings.
+The place with mixture of fast food scents, strangely shaped vegetables, but also souvenir stands, clothes of not so good quality, imitations of famous brands’ products, etc. If you come at dusk, you will witness the area coming to life like a bee hive.
+This is where I found postcards and souvenirs with another famous Singapore tourist spot – Merlion embedded in every possible item – from belts and lighters to key rings.
 This is the Night Market.

-If you are interested in art and museums, the city has it all – from the Opera I have mentioned earlier, theater, to the Museum of Arts located in the colonial building that once served as a church.
+If you are interested in art and museums, the city has it all – from the Opera I mentioned earlier, to theater, and the National Gallery situated in the colonial building that once served as a church.

-The “machine” will ask for your destination, sell you a ticket and you just need to go through the small gate.
-With a nice and simple map of train stops, it is quite easy to go from one part of the city to another, while the subway goes above the ground on the outskirts of Singapore and descends underground by getting closer to the center.
+The “machine” will ask for your destination, sell you a ticket, and you just need to go through a small gate.
+With a nice and simple map of stops, it is quite easy to go from one part of the city to another, while the subway goes above the ground on the outskirts of Singapore and descends back underground when getting closer to the center.

-I did not find it crowded or noisy, it was just a pleasant ride.
-And I have to say that I was amazed by the fact that the underpasses and subway stations were extremely clean, and how ardent the citizens were to even stand in marked areas!
+I didn’t find it crowded or noisy, it was just pleasant.
+And I have to say that I was amazed by the fact that the underpasses and subway stations were extremely clean, and that citizens were so ardent standing in marked areas.

 Off the beaten track

 Subway was the option for visiting some locations further away from the center, that came out to be really authentic and among the most beautiful in the city.
-These places were not included in tourist tours with local agencies.
-The entrance fee was symbolic and I have spent almost the whole day in those – Chinese and Japanese Garden.
-Will tell you all about it in the next Glimpse!
+These Singapore tourist spots were not included in tours with local agencies when I was there for the first time.
+The entrance fee was symbolic and I spent almost the whole day in the Chinese and Japanese Garden.

 Next: CHINESE AND JAPANESE GARDEN (6)